San Sebastian Church (Manila)

-Completed in 1891, San Sebastian Church is noted for its architecture.
+San Sebastian Church's current structure was completed in 1891, and is noted for its architecture.
 An example of the Gothic Revival architecture in the Philippines, it is the only steel building church in the Philippines.
 It was designated as a National Historical Landmark in 1973 and as a National Cultural Treasure in 2011.

 San Sebastian Church is under the care of the Order of Augustinian Recollects, who also operate the San Sebastian College-Recoletos adjacent to the basilica.
-It is located at Plaza del Carmen, at the eastern end of Recto Avenue, in Quiapo, Manila.
+It is located at Plaza del Carmen, near the eastern end of Recto Avenue, in Quiapo, Manila.

 History

 In 1621, Bernardino Castillo, a generous patron and a devotee of the 3rd-century Roman martyr Saint Sebastian, donated the land upon which the church stands.
 The original structure, made of wood, burned in 1651 during a Chinese Filipino uprising.
 Succeeding structures, which were built of brick, were destroyed by fire and earthquakes in 1859, 1863, and 1880.

-In the 1880s, Esteban Martínez, the parish priest of the ruined church, approached Spanish Architect Genaro Palacios to build a church that will withstand the earthquakes.
+In the 1880s, Esteban Martínez, the parish priest of the ruined church, approached Spanish architect Genaro Palacios to build a church that will withstand the earthquakes.
 Palacios planned to build a fire and earthquake-resistant structure made entirely of steel.
 He completed a design that fused Earthquake Baroque with the Neo-Gothic style.
 His final design was said to have been inspired by the famed Gothic Burgos Cathedral in Burgos, Spain.

-Construction (1888–1891)
+Construction

 The prefabricated steel sections that would compose the church were manufactured in Binche, Belgium.
 According to historian Ambeth Ocampo, the knockdown steel parts were ordered from the Societe anonyme des Enterprises de Travaux Publiques in Brussels.
 In all, 52 t of prefabricated steel sections were transported in eight separate shipments from Belgium to the Philippines, the first shipment arriving in 1888.
 Belgian engineers supervised the assembly of the church, the first column of which was erected on September 11, 1890.
 The walls were filled with mixed sand, gravel, and cement.
 The stained glass windows were imported from the Heinrich Oidtmann Company, a German stained glass firm, while local artisans assisted in applying the finishing touches.